ralmario/googlepmguide/README.md

 ## Scope

-- duringthe  initial planning stage
+- during the  initial planning stage

 #### Combating scope creep (*padagdag*) (must be all in writing)